junxit/us-congress-bills-117/bill.md

 - **(b)** *Contents* A modernization plan of an agency developed under subsection (a) shall include—
   - **(1)** an inventory of the legacy information technology systems of the agency;
   - **(2)** an identification of legacy information technology systems that the agency has prioritized for updates, modernization, retirement, or disposal;
-  - **(3)** steps the agency intends to make toward updating, modernizing, retiring, or disposing of the legacy information technology systems of the agency during the 5-year period beginning on the date of submission of the plan; and
+  - **(3)** steps the agency intends to make toward updating, modernizing, retiring, or disposing of the legacy information technology systems of the agency prioritized under paragraph (2) during the 5-year period beginning on the date of submission of the plan; and
   - **(4)** any additional information that the Director determines necessary or useful for the agency to consider or include to effectively and efficiently execute the modernization plan, which may include—
     - **(A)** the capacity of the agency to operate and maintain an updated or modernized legacy information technology system;
     - **(B)** the cost and sources of funding required to execute the modernization plan;